Universality of dissipative discrete time crystal formation: Systems of Interest

-The DLM, schematically depicted in Fig.~\ref{fig:dlm_dynamics}(a), describes the dynamics of $M \cdot N$ two-level systems equally partitioned into $M$ lattice sites.
-Each site is coupled to a single lossy bosonic mode, represented by the annihilation operator $\hat{a}_{\ell}$.
-The two-level systems in each site are represented by the collective spin operator $\hat{S}^{x, y, z}_{\ell}$.
-Here, $\omega$ and $\omega_{0}$ are the boson and spin transition frequencies, respectively, and $J$ is the nearest-neighbor coupling of the bosonic modes.
-The spin-boson coupling $\lambda$ is periodically driven such that $\lambda(t) = \lambda_{0}\left[ 1 + A(t)\sin\left( \omega_{d}t \right) \right]$.
-Throughout the remainder of this work, we set $\omega = \omega_{0}$, and we employ the truncated Wigner approximation to obtain the system's dynamics.
-This approximation allows us to incorporate the first-order correction to the quantum fluctuations without solving the full density matrix of the system, which exponentially grows with system size \cite{polkovnikov_phase_2010}.
-The full details of the approximation are given in \cite{supp_mat}.
+The DLM, schematically depicted in Fig.~\ref{fig:phase_diagram}(b), describes the dynamics of an array of $M$ coupled spin-cavity systems.
+Each site is composed of $N$ spin-$1/2$ particles, or qubits, coupled to a single lossy bosonic mode, represented by the annihilation operator $\hat{a}_{\ell}$.
+The qubits in each site are represented by the collective spin operator $\hat{S}^{x, y, z}_{\ell}$.
+Here, $\omega$ and $\omega_{0}$ are the boson and spin transition frequencies, respectively, $\lambda(t) = \lambda_{0}\left[ 1 + A(t)\sin\left( \omega_{d}t \right) \right]$ is the time-dependent spin-boson coupling, and $J$ is the nearest-neighbour coupling between the bosonic modes.
+In the static limit, $A=0$, the DLM has two phases.
+Below the critical spin-boson coupling